Oil on wood panel

 Every time I thought I was being rejected from something good, I was actually being re-directed to something better.

 Stay in Motion

 Three or more possibilities in the works will keep you energized, and improve your odds of success.
-Imagine a high school student pursuing dream colleges and safe colleges at the same time.
-Aim high and play it safe; you'll be thrilled when the bigger opportunities go your way.
+Imagine a high school student pursuing the dream colleges and the safe colleges at the same time.
+Aim high and play it safe; you'll be surprised how often the bigger opportunities go your way.

 Houseplant on Tiles, 2017

 Marketing gurus recommend a five-percent customer conversion rate for businesses.
 Same goes for individuals.
 So if you're getting one result out of twenty attempts, then guess what?